By default; WordPress has two main post types for posts and pages.

 When you install Schema plugin for the first time; it will automatically create and enable two schema.org structured data types for “Post” and “Page” post types.

-Schema > Types section.
+Schema > All Types

-Schema Types section is a special custom post type that is used to create and save schema.org types to be used by the Schema Premium plugin to markup your choice of site content.
+Schema Types section is a special custom post type that is used to create and save schema.org types to be used by the Schema plugin to markup your choice of site content.

 A new window will open where you can select the schema.org type of your choice:

 After you select the desired Schema type, click on the Next button to go to next step.